 - 3.2 In addition, the Authority has co-opted 3 non-voting members nominated by the Regional Secretaries of the three largest trade unions recognised by the National Joint Council for Local Government Services.
 These individuals are provided with the facility to attend and participate in meetings of the Authority and its committees, other than in matters concerned with staffing and labour relations. - 3.3 The Audit and Governance Committee is chaired by the Authority's Vice-Chair and contains 5 other Authority Members (and may not include the Chair).
 Representatives from the trade unions attend as non-voting co-optees. - 3.4 The Staffing Committee and the Appointments and Appeals Committee are both chaired by the Authority's Chair and each contain 5 other Authority members.
-Given that the major business of these Committees is concerned with staffing and labour relations, the non-voting co-opted members nominated by the Trades Unions do not routinely attend meetings of these Committees. - 3.5 All Committees have full delegated powers but only the Elected Members have voting rights.
+The membership of these committees is proportional to the constituent council representation on the Authority and the current political balance within each council to the extent possible.
+The memberships of the Staffing Committee and the Appointment and Appeals Committee differed slightly in 2024-2025 to ensure that no council or political party was over- or under-represented on the total seats assigned across all SYPA Committees.
+Given that the major business of these Committees is concerned with staffing and labour relations, the non-voting coopted members nominated by the Trades Unions do not routinely attend meetings of these Committees. - 3.5 All Committees have full delegated powers but only the Elected Members have voting rights.